duderdice/BoxsterConversion/Genivi/README.md

 # Genivi
 The GENIVI Alliance is a non-profit automotive industry alliance committed to driving the broad adoption of an In-Vehicle Infotainment (IVI) open-source development platform.
+This folder is my attempt to make use of their Genivi Demo Platform (see below) for the Boxster Conversion.

 # Genivi Demo Platform (GDP)